-Whether it’s a five-year old IP setup or a 25-year-old analog one, what are these retailers missing by not adopting the latest in data-driven intelligence?
+Whether it’s a five-year old IP setup or a 25-year-old analog one, what are these retailers missing by not adopting the latest in data-driven cloud video surveillance?

 Every retailer deals with shrinkage.
 Every retailer has a vested interest in loss prevention.
 The question that must be asked is this: How much loss can be prevented by investing in new technology?

 This is a bit of a trick question.
-That’s because gaining the benefits of a modern data-driven video surveillance system doesn’t have to involve a rip and replace of that existing camera network.
+That’s because gaining the benefits of a modern data-driven video surveillance system doesn’t have to involve a rip and replace of the existing security camera system.
 In fact, it often isn’t necessary.

 Instead of new cameras, a retailer just needs new software.

-The ideal model is cloud-based subscription software that integrates video with the point of sale and has a low up-front cost.
+The ideal model is cloud-based subscription software that integrates video surveillance with the POS system and has a low up-front cost.
 It’s the software that does all the heavy lifting, to create a dashboard of searchable moments from POS transactions and security camera footage.
 This makes it easy to pinpoint trends and issues that affect profitability and provide the insight to take action for improved loss prevention.

-Can Solink’s cloud-based video surveillance and operations management platform work with your existing camera network, so that you don’t have to incur the cost of a hardware replacement?
+Can Solink’s cloud-based video surveillance and operations management platform work with your existing security camera system, so that you don’t have to incur the cost of a hardware replacement?

 Give us a call and let’s talk about it.
 The answer may surprise you.